ejazalam831/bank-marketing-campaign-analysis/README.md

 ## Overview
 This project analyzes the effectiveness of telephone marketing campaigns conducted by a Portuguese banking institution.
 Using machine learning techniques, we develop predictive models to identify customers most likely to subscribe to term deposits, aiming to improve campaign efficiency and ROI.

-## Data Description
-The dataset includes information from 17 marketing campaigns conducted between May 2008 and November 2010, containing:
-- 41,188 records with 21 features
-- Client demographic data
-- Campaign interaction details
-- Economic indicators
-- Target variable: term deposit subscription (yes/no)

-## Business Recommendations

----
-**Note**: This project is part of a data science portfolio and uses publicly available data from the UCI Machine Learning Repository.